Noob1701/Twitch-Analysis/README.md

 This repo is not the original repo for this project and is primarily a container for a portfolio level project.
 I will keep this repo up to date as there are a few things I want to add/change.
 But I will do so primarily through uploads.
 (In short, yes, I do know how proper version control works, you can check out the mess that is my Springboard repo for verification).

-Below is an abbreviated version of the project: The meat of the TLDR.
+Below is an abbreviated summary of the project: The meat of the TLDR.

 Top 200 Games on Twitch; Binary Classification and Regression